What happened in 2017?

-A recent test of the national online assessment platform offers further evidence that NAPLAN Online is ready for 2018.
+In 2017, a test of the national online assessment platform offered further evidence that NAPLAN Online was ready for 2018.

-In October, four of the 116 Queensland state schools transitioning to NAPLAN Online next year joined a number of their interstate counterparts to test the functionality of the online assessment platform.
+In October 2017, four Queensland state schools joined a number of their interstate counterparts to test the full functionality of the online assessment platform.

 The test replicated a NAPLAN Online testing experience and included the four NAPLAN domains of numeracy, reading, conventions of language and writing.